jcmartinezmori/jcmartinezmori_old.github.io/README.md

 ## License

 This is free to use, fork, do whatever you want.
-Please *do not* sell this design though.
-You don't need to link me to it, but please contact me if you intend to market this theme.
-I am releasing premium versions of this design for select CMS's.